alex-lyn/alex-lyn/README.md

 <h3>Front End Developer | UI Engineer | Tech Explorer</h3>

 <p>
-  I build fast and scalable interfaces using clean, maintainable code — no constructors, no visual builders.<br />
+ I build fast, scalable, and accessible interfaces with clean, maintainable code — no constructors, no visual builders.<br/> Focused on performance, usability, and clean architecture.
+I enjoy working with vanilla HTML/CSS/JS as well as modern frameworks like React.<br/>
-  Focused on usability, performance, and clean architecture.
-Always open to collaboration and new challenges.
+ Passionate about continuous learning and always open to collaboration and new challenges.
 </p>

----

-### 🚀 About Me

-🔹 I write clean, maintainable code — no constructors or visual builders.
-🔹 Focused on **performance**, **usability**, and **scalable** frontends.
-🔹 Love working with **vanilla HTML/CSS/JS** and modern stacks like **React**.
-🔹 Passionate about **clean architecture** and continuous learning.
-🔹 Open to collaboration and new challenges!

 ---